How to Make Friends in Korea: 6 Tried and True Strategies

 When you arrive in South Korea, buy a Korean SIM card and start downloading social media apps.
 Korea is a tech-oriented society, and having a social life here is much easier if you have electronic devices.

 You can even use these social platforms to meet people before you arrive in Korea.
-Teaching English in Korea?
+Headed there to teach English?
 Find your company’s group page on Facebook and start adding friends while you’re still back home!

 2. Join Expat Communities